Climate change is threatening Florida's Key deer

 If scientists can't stop rising sea levels, freshwater will continue to turn to saltwater, and increasingly powerful storms will keep pushing this saltwater inland.
 Once it's there, it "can be tough for that water to drain with roads and other human development," said CBS News.
 With no "fresh water to drink or to grow food for the deer and other animals that call Big Pine Key home, it leaves them with a bleak future."
 The Key deer "won't have habitat and will become extinct," Chris Bergh, the program field director for the Nature Conservancy, said to CBS.

 The possible extinction of the Key deer could also affect other species in the Florida Keys.
-The Key deer is an "umbrella species that is helping all the other animals that need this habitat as well," wildlife biologist Christina Wilson said to CBS.
+The Key deer are an "umbrella species that is helping all the other animals that need this habitat as well," wildlife biologist Christina Wilson said to CBS.
 The animals "play a huge role in the Florida Keys, they are always eating something constantly."
 This makes them an important part of the Keys' overall ecosystem, which could be in flux if the deer disappear.

 What is being done to help the species?

 Legislation such as the Endangered Species Act has been passed to help save animals at risk — but it appears to be an uphill battle.
-If you "move the Key deer to a series of zoos like people have done with pandas and other endangered species," you can "keep them going, but at what cost and to what end?"
+If you "move the Key deer to a series of zoos like people have done with pandas and other endangered species," you can "keep them going, but at what cost and to what end"?
 Bergh said to NPR.
 "Is that really a future for the species?"

 Even in the "best case scenario for sea-level rise, we're going to lose habitat for all of these species," Nikki Colangelo, the endangered species manager for the U.S. Fish and Wildlife Service in South Florida, said to NPR.
 That is why conservationists "need to be considering some of these other strategies," such as relocating the deer to other habitats.